-If you've ever turned on the tap and wondered about the quality of the water coming out, you can be reasonably confident it's been thoroughly tested before it reaches your tap, but is it good enough to drink?
+If you've ever turned on the tap and wondered about the quality of the water coming out, you can be reasonably confident it's been thoroughly tested before it reaches your home.
+But is it good enough to drink?

 Safe drinking water requires additives you can often smell or taste, such as chlorine, a disinfectant widely used by Australian water suppliers.
 Your water supplier's website more than likely carries regular reports on its water quality.

 Filtering the water at the tap is one way of removing the taste of additives.
-But first you must decide what you want to filter out, what filtering device to use and how much the different options cost.
-And you need to be confident the one you choose actually does the job.
-CHOICE looks at the pros and cons of purchasing a water filter.
+But first you must decide what you want to filter out, what filtering device to use, and how much you want to spend.
+CHOICE looks at the pros and cons of buying a water filter.

 Water authorities use settling, coagulation, filtering and disinfecting to ensure the safety of our drinking water, using sufficient disinfectant to stop the re-growth of microorganisms as the water travels through the pipe system to your home.